tfabris/BlueGigaEmpeg/README.md

 "Serial Monitor" feature built into the Arduino IDE program will work as the debug console.
 To run it, do the following:

+- Make sure the USB cable is connected between the computer and the Arduino port (the USB "type B" connection which is accessible on the outside of the BlueGigaEmpeg casing).

 - Launch the Arduino IDE that you installed as part of ["Updating firmware"](#updating-firmware).